grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 After making the jump back to the bigger boat, Shakes and Hemi settled down over the _Prospect's_ navigation charts.
 "OK, where's this depot Shakes?"

 Shakes pulled down the magnifier and scanned across the chart.
 "Wait, where are we now?"
 Hemi pointed to the obvious small x at the end of a string of grease pencil dashes.
 "Let's see.."
 Shakes tapped his wavering finger against the glass covering the chart, and rotated the magnified around in slow circles.
 "Ah, here!"
-Shakes said pointing to a small island marked on the map and labeled only "deserted."
+Shakes said pointing to a small island marked on the chart and labeled only "deserted."

 "That's your major trade center?"
 Asked Hemi.
 "A deserted island?"